 Madeline represents public agencies as general and special counsel.
-Her particular areas of expertise include public contracts, procurement, public transit, public works, construction, real property, civil rights, and government ethics.
+Her particular areas of expertise include public transportation and public contracts, procurement, public works, civil rights, real property, and government ethics.

 "Transit Agency Not Liable for ADA Violations When It Complies with DOT ADA Regulations," Public Agency Advisory (August 2009)